webmatters/butterfly-strapi/README.md

-# Strapi application
+# Butterfly Holistics CMS

-A quick description of your strapi application
+A Strapi application that enables the creation and management of content for the Butterfly Holistics website.

 # butterfly-strapi